Technical characteristics of the car Ford Taurus I-VI generations

 Ford Taurus I Wagon.
 Front view

-Taurus developers have made a breakthrough not only in design, but also in the interior of the car.
-Many of the ideas that first appeared in those years are still relevant and used.
-A very comfortable interior, an informative dashboard, a lot of adjustments made it possible to customize the car for yourself in order to concentrate on the road as much as possible.
+The Taurus developers made a breakthrough not only in design, but also in the interior of the car.
+Many ideas that first appeared in those years are still relevant and used.
+A very comfortable interior, an informative dashboard, and many adjustments allowed you to customize the car for yourself in order to focus as much as possible on the road.
 For the first time, a very rich variety of equipment and options was offered.

-In 1986, about 200 thousand cars were sold, by 1989 sales exceeded the million mark, and in total the first generation sold more than 2 million copies.
+In 1986, about 200 thousand cars were sold, by 1989 sales had exceeded the million mark, and in total the first generation was sold in more than 2 million copies.
 In general, the car was well received by both Ford fans and critics.

 Second generation